-The main facility is located next to Mission Valley, 10 minutes from downtown San Diego.
-The Main Campus occupies several rooms of a three-story building, which includes classrooms, administrative offices, a student lounge, a conference room, a computer laboratory, and a library.
+The University's primary administrative and academic offices are located on its San Diego Campus.
+This campus occupies several rooms of a three-story building, which includes classrooms, administrative offices, a student lounge, a conference room, a computer laboratory, and a library.